 They’re running directly toward me.

 Does a woman not have the right to refuse rescue?
-To die peacefully among the waves, without the intrusive, voyeuristic stares of others?
+To die peacefully among the waves, free of mortification and judgment?

 The Blue Emergency Phone | Demoted →